fderbel/Trace-Me/README.md

  http://dsi-liris-silex.univ-lyon1.fr/fderbel/Assist-TraceMe/Install-TraceMe.html

-##### Option Form:

-You must complete the information in the form option :
+After, you must complete the information in the Option Form :

-- Information about identity of user
+- The identity of user (First Name, Last Name, Email)

-- Information about Server

-- The name of activities (trace-name) : you can add more activities After you should select the name of trace in the popup of extention.
+- The server information (Trace_URI,name of the activity) : you can add more activities, after you should select the name of trace in the popup of extention.

-##### Configuration :
+If you have a server collector, the server information  will be filled  automatically.

+Another feature of traceMe is Configure Tracing :
 You can specify the events and the element that you want to collect for a site.

-1- Load your website (the site will be loaded in an iframe) 2- Select the element that you want to collect it, then the selector of the element is displayed 4- Press the button add event and copy the selector text in the field selector 5- you can specify the obsel-type of this event
+- Load your website (the site will be loaded in an iframe)
+- Select the element that you want to collect it, then the selector of the element is displayed
+- Press the button add event and copy the selector text in the field selector
+- you can specify the obsel-type of this event

 By default this extension collect , URL of a site visited.

 ##### Show Trace :